Common Questions About Our Services

 What is the schedule like during filming?

-Videography interns will travel to a religious order for a two-night stay.
+Videography interns will travel to a religious order for a 2 or 3-night stay.

 Arrival; Filming and/or Photography as time allows.